thinkshout/feeding-texas/learn/food-insecurity.md

 ---
 layout: page
-title: Food Insecurity
+title: What is Food Insecurity?
 subhead: Every Texas community is touched by the struggle to afford enough food.
 summary: |
-  Food insecurity is the most broadly-used measure of food deprivation in the United States.
-The USDA defines food insecurity as meaning “consistent access to adequate food is limited by a lack of money and other resources at times during the year.”
+  The problem of hunger isn't simple, but it is solvable.
+Food insecurity is a useful way to define where and how our neighbors struggle to afford food.

+  Learn how this metric helps us target our resources and evaluate progress, so that more families can access the nutrition they need to succeed and move forward.
 featured_resource: How do low-income texans get help feeding their children?
 primary_cta:
   button_text: Learn About Hunger In Texas